Skip to content

 What is the difference between low light and bright indirect light?

 Low light is usually a survival or maintenance range.
-Bright indirect light gives many tropical houseplants enough daily light for steadier growth without direct sun scorch risk.
+Bright indirect light gives many tropical houseplants enough light over the day for steadier growth without direct sun scorch risk.

 Why is my low-light plant not growing?